radek-drw/carsportpoint/backend/README.md

 ### 1. `sendContactForm`

 - **Location**: `functions/sendContactForm.mjs`
-- **Purpose**:
+- **Description**:
-  - Sends an email notification when a user submits a contact form
+  - Sends an email with contact form details (name, email, message, file links) using AWS SES
-  - Includes details like Name, Email, Phone, Subject, Message, and File Attachments
-  - Uses **AWS SES** for email delivery
-  - Files are assumed to be hosted on **Amazon S3** and include download links

-### 2. `saveCompanyDetails`

-- **Location**: `functions/saveCompanyDetails.mjs`
-- **Purpose**:
-  - Includes fields like Name, Address, Phone, Opening Hours, and Image URLs
-  - Uses Amazon DynamoDB for data storage
-  - Each entry is assigned a unique ID using UUID v4
-  - Image URLs are stored as a list of strings in DynamoDB

-### 3. `getCompanies`

-- **Location**: `functions/getCompanies.mjs`
-- **Purpose**:
-  - Uses a ScanCommand to fetch all items from the 'companies' table
-  - Converts DynamoDB format to standard JSON using unmarshall
-  - Returns a JSON response with all stored company details

-## 🧪 Tests

-Each backend function has an associated test file that ensures the function works as expected.
-Tests are located in the `tests/` folder.

-### 1. `test-sendContactForm.js`

-- **Location**: `tests/test-sendContactForm.js`
-- **Purpose**:
+- **Test Purpose**:
-  - Run backend functions locally before deploying them to AWS Lambda (sends real e-mail)
+  - Can be run locally to test backend logic independently of the frontend and without deploying to AWS Lambda
-  - Verify that backend logic works correctly without having to run the frontend
-  - Simulates a contact form submission with data and file links
-  - Verifies the function behaves correctly (logs the status and response)
 - **Run Test**:

 ```bash
 npm run test:sendContactForm
 ```

-- **Deploy Function**:
+- **Deploy Function to AWS Lambda**:

 ```bash
 npm run deploy:sendContactForm
 ```

-### 2. `test-saveCompanyDetails.js`
+### 2. `saveCompanyDetails`

-- **Location**: `tests/test-saveCompanyDetails.js`
+- **Location**: `functions/saveCompanyDetails.mjs`
+- **Description**:
+  - Function collects data from an admin form and saves it to DynamoDB database
-- **Purpose**:
+- **Test Purpose**:
-  - Run backend functions locally before deploying them to AWS Lambda
-  - Simulates a real backend request without running the frontend or submitting the form
+  - Used to test backend logic locally by simulating a form submission and sending real data to DynamoDB, without running the frontend
-  - Sends actual data to DynamoDB for testing purposes
 - **Run Test**:

 ```bash
 npm run test:saveCompanyDetails
 ```

-- **Deploy Function**:
+- **Deploy Function to AWS Lambda**:

 ```bash
 npm run deploy:saveCompanyDetails
 ```

-### 3. `test-getCompanies.js`
+### 3. `getCompanies`

-- **Location**: `tests/test-getCompanies.js`
+- **Location**: `functions/getCompanies.mjs`
+- **Description**:
+  - Function retrieves company data from the DynamoDB database when a user navigates to the corresponding page
-- **Purpose**:
+- **Test Purpose**:
-  - Run backend functions locally before deploying them to AWS Lambda
-  - Simulates a backend request to retrieve all companies from DynamoDB
-  - Parses and logs the response to the terminal to verify the returned data structure
+  - Used to test retrieving company data from DynamoDB locally, logging the response to the terminal to verify structure — no frontend required
 - **Run Test**:

 ```bash
 npm run test:getCompanies
 ```

-- **Deploy Function**:
+- **Deploy Function to AWS Lambda**:

 ```bash
 npm run deploy:getCompanies